How Israel Really Won the 6-Day War: An Israeli Army Officer's Story

 Map of 6-Day War

-This post is about an event that took place over fifty years ago during the 1967 6-Day War in Israel...a miraculous event that, by one account, determined the war’s outcome and gave Israel her victory.
+This post is about an event that took place over forty years ago during the 1967 6-Day War in Israel...a miraculous event that, by one account, determined the war’s outcome and gave Israel her victory.
 It is timely now since there is currently a move to divest Israel of more land; Jerusalem...and in particular, the Golan Heights.

 My trip to Israel and How I came to Hear Josi's Story